satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

 make it re-read the data files.

 This hint can be used for readers that support "smart refresh" to re-read files when they are changed.
-Otherwise, Visocyte will use the default mechanism which simply recreated the reader thus forgoing any previous data cached by the reader.
+Otherwise, ParaView will use the default mechanism which simply recreated the reader thus forgoing any previous data cached by the reader.
 The attribute **property** indicates the name of the property on the reader proxy to invoke to make the reader refresh.